anag0/domini-doc/docs/intro.md

 # What is DoMini

 A minimalistic HTML document manipulation and traversal tool.

-Syntactically indentical to jQuery, but much smaller with only the essential features.
+Syntactically mostly indentical to jQuery, but much smaller with only the essential features.

 ## Installation
-Use npm or yarn to install TypeWriter with a single command
+Use npm or yarn to install DoMini with a single command

 ```shell
 # with npm